m3g/M3GTools/examples/gmd_solute/README.md

 specific side-chains.

-The MDDF must be computed with the GMD module of the MDAnalysis suite of packages, which is available here:
+The MDDF must be computed with the GMD module of the MDAnalysis suite of packages (version 19.148 or greater), which is available here:

 http://leandro.iqm.unicamp.br/mdanalysis/gmd